 Jakob Nielsen of the Nielsen Norman Group defines usability as “a quality attribute that assesses how easy user interfaces are to use.”

-In the field of eLearning, usability considers how user interfaces easily allows students to perform typical learning-related tasks.
-When a student views a screen, the primary question is whether that page is usable for their purpose as a student?
+In the eLearning field, usability considers how user interfaces easily allow students to perform typical learning-related tasks.
+When a student views a screen, the primary question is whether that screen is usable for their purpose as a student?

-Let's take your eLearning screen, for instance.
+Let's take an eLearning course you've created.
 Can students easily navigate their way from screen to screen?
 Can they effortlessly move back and forward or wherever they need to get to?
 And once they get to their intended screen, can they intuitively do what they're supposed to do?
 If the answer is yes, then there's no doubt that your material scores high in terms of usability.

-To check for usability, watch out for broken navigation links, cluttered navigation system, vague menu options and labels, non-descriptive titles or pages, and missing images or graphics.
+To check for usability, watch out for broken navigation links, cluttered navigation systems, vague menu options and labels, non-descriptive titles or pages, and missing images or graphics.

-Based on several works by authors such as McLuhan, Arnheim and Elkins, learnability considers how well a page or screen promotes learning and thinking.
-To test for the "learnability" of an eLearning program, professionals would have to ask “How learnable is the course?” or “Does this screen help people learn?”
+Based on several works by authors such as McLuhan, Arnheim, and Elkins, learnability considers how well a page or screen promotes learning and thinking.
+To test for the "learnability" of an eLearning course, professionals would have to ask “How learnable is the course?” or “Does this screen help people learn?”

 To check whether an interface is "learnable," it has to present material in such a way that it encourages students to learn.
 Instead of just relying on dry and informational-thin PowerPoint slides or simply moving traditional format to the web, for instance, the screen has to fully take advantage of effective design and instructional design principles that best adapt to online screens.